niklasnorin/red-thesis/report/1-introduction.md

 3. Is it possible to represent outputs and stimulate inputs in such an environment to the extent possible with real hardware?

-## Limitation
+## Limitation of Scope
 To be able to focus on the core innovative aspects of the work, this report sets some strong limitations on scope.

 ### Linux
 This thesis will only look into embedded software built on top of the Linux kernel.
-Namely, this excludes microcontrollers, which typically runs without an OS.
+Namely, this excludes microcontrollers.

 ### Local Target
 The solution that this thesis sets out to design will focus on replacing local development, on a local target, on the developers PC.

-For reference, working with remote targets are described in the theory part of the thesis.
+Working with remote targets are described in the theory part of the thesis though, this to provide a more comprehensive picture of the options available to developers today.

 ### Processor Architecture
 Most embedded systems uses the ARM architecture [[#](?)], while most computers used by developers are x86 or AMD64 [[#](?)].
 This means that to run a compiled program targeting an ARM architecture on the developers PC, it either needs to be cross-compiled or run through an emulator.